shaes-farm/mui-mas/README.md

 ## Help Us Improve

-You can help us make this library better by submitting pull requests with suggestions.
-Show us how you would make the library more modular and better able to support a wider choice of use cases.
-Ideas, suggestions, and critical reviews are all welcomed as we continue to improve this package for our own needs.
+You can help us make this library better by [creating a pull request](https://github.com/shaes-farm/mui-mas/pulls) with suggestions.
+We gladly accept bug fixes, improvements, or just show us how you would make the library better able to support a wider choice of use cases.
+Any ideas, suggestions, and critical reviews are all welcomed as we continue to improve this package for our own needs, [open an issue to send us your feedback](https://github.com/shaes-farm/mui-mas/issues).